oracle-livelabs/adb/json/mongodb-api/mongoshell/mongoshell.md

-# Using Mongo Shell with Autonomous Database
+# Use Mongo Shell with Autonomous Database

 ## Introduction

-In this lab, we are going to connect to the Autonomous Database we provisioned in Lab 2, from the MongoDB shell tool that we installed into our Compute node in Lab 1.
+In this lab, we are going to connect to the Autonomous Database we provisioned in Lab 2, from the MongoDB shell tool that we installed onto our local machine in Lab 1.

 Watch this video for an overview of how to connect the MongoDB shell tool to the Autonomous Database.